astrobmm/fastrot-spec/README.md

 ./fastrot-spec.sh
 ```
 And that's it!
 Your results will be in folder ```11_results/```

+Another option is to use the two python scripts stored in ```00_python/```. ```run_from_python.py``` runs the whole code from the terminal, and ```functions_python.py``` allows the user
+to call the code from an independent python code, e.g. if a grid of models with different input parameters needs to be built, that function would link the python code written by the user,
+which generates a set of input parameters, with the fortran codes.

 A description of the input and output files can be found in ```00_codes/README_inputs_outputs.txt```